 You come around to one of the Developers on the project.
 “Bill, how are things looking for you?” you ask.
-“Well, not so good…” they start off.
+“Well, not so good…” he starts off.
 You brace yourself for what’s to come because you know it can’t be good.

-“I was only able to complete 20% of what had been assigned to me with the IT planning software”, they continue.
-When you press them for why, they start throwing out reasons that have nothing to do with the real reason why they are late.
-“Well, I was waiting on a file from the client in order to continue testing”, they say.
+“I was only able to complete 20% of what had been assigned to me,” he continues.
+When you press Bill for why, he starts throwing out reasons that have nothing to do with the real reason why he is late.
+“Well, I was waiting on a file from the client in order to continue testing”, he says.
 You know good and well that the previous file would have been just fine to continue testing.
-“Well, I wasn’t able to get a connection to the right server in order to move the code”, they continue.
-You know good and well that they delayed for over a week in getting the necessary paperwork filled out that would give them access.
+“Well, I wasn’t able to get a connection to the right server in order to move the code”, he continues.
+You know good and well that Bill delayed for over a week in getting the necessary paperwork filled out that would give the team access.

 At this time you notice that the room is beginning to fill with smoke.
 The real reason they are behind is getting muddled and confused.
 Other people are being implicated that have nothing to do with the reason why this particular resource is running behind.
-Confusion takes over the meeting and this particular resource secretly disappears in a cloud of smoke.
+Confusion takes over the meeting and Bill secretly disappears in a cloud of smoke.
 WHOOSH!
 Foiled again!

 How to See Through the Smoke Screen